sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 Using the transition tree, each loop that is in the state machine is executed once.
-Now the amount of tests are manageable, while testing most of the important paths in the state machine.
+Now the number of tests is manageable, while testing most of the important paths in the state machine.

 {% set video_id = "pvFPzvp5Dk0" %}
 {% include "/includes/youtube.md" %}